Yummypets/Stevia.kt/README.md

 Copy and paste the source folder for now :)

 ### 📖 Documentation
-Fro reference you can find the full iOS documentation [here](http://freshos.org/SteviaDocs/), the concepts and naming are very similar.
+For reference you can find the full iOS documentation [here](http://freshos.org/SteviaDocs/), the concepts and naming are very similar.

 ### The Five pillars of Layout